-Following the determination of effective strategies and possible design concepts, the two are merged to achieve a set of possible project implementations.
-Managed lane strategies provide a wide range of travel demand management options that can be made to adapt effectively to changing conditions regardless of physical or operational constraints.
-The flow chart at the beginning of this section illustrates a feedback process to reassess objectives, strategies and concepts based on factors other than viability (cost versus funding and revenue).
+Following the determination of effective strategies and possible design concepts, the two are merged to achieve a set of project implementation alternatives.
+Managed lane strategies provide a wide range of travel demand management options that can effectively adapt to changing conditions regardless of physical or operational constraints.
+The flow chart at the beginning of this section (Figure 9) illustrates a feedback process to reassess objectives, strategies and concepts based on factors other than viability (cost versus funding and revenue).
 The natural sequence in determining a suitable managed lane strategy for a defined corridor includes:

-- Evaluate the managed lane capacity and access requirements to support desired eligibility/operations strategies. - Evaluate the order of magnitude of costs required to provide minimal, desirable and optimal design characteristics. - Consider the trade-off between available funding and the cost to provide different levels of design. - Consider flexible pricing strategies to assist in maintaining defined LOS criteria under different eligibility strategies that also provides the desired revenue generation potential. - Prioritize the objectives and implement a strategy package that is best suited to meet the established objectives. - Provide the flexibility to restructure the strategies as the corridor characteristics evolve.
+- Evaluate the managed lane capacity and access requirements to support desired eligibility/operations strategies. - Evaluate the order of magnitude of costs required to provide minimal, desirable and optimal design characteristics. - Consider the trade-off between available funding and the cost to provide different levels of design. - Consider flexible pricing strategies to assist in maintaining defined LOS criteria under different eligibility strategies that also provides the desired revenue generation potential. - Prioritize the objectives and implement a strategy package that is best suited to meet the established objectives. - Provide the flexibility to restructure strategies as corridor characteristics evolve.